codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 {:start="4"}
 1. In the Specify permissions page, do the following:
     1. Click **JSON**.
-    1. Click **Add new statement**, and select the statements required for the action you wish to perform on the cloud provider.
+    1. Click **Add new statement**, and select the permissions from those available.
     In the example, for S3 services, you would select S3 from the list of services, and to allow these actions such as adding and listing objects, you would add these statements to the Policy Editor  `AllowReadWriteAccess` and `AllowListAccess`.
     1. Click **Next**.
-    1. In Policy details, enter a meaningful **Policy name** to identify the policy with the required permissions, and click **Create policy**.
+    1. In Policy details, enter a meaningful **Policy name** to identify the policy with the required permissions, and click **Create policy**

-  {% include
-image.html
-lightbox="true"
-file="/images/pipeline/oidc/role-permissions-create-inline-policy.png"
-url="/images/pipeline/oidc/role-permissions-create-inline-policy.png"
-alt="Add role permissions with Create inline policy" caption="Add role permissions with Create inline policy" max-width="50%"
-%}

-  {% include
-image.html
-lightbox="true"
-file="/images/pipeline/oidc/role-permissions-create-inline-policy.png"
-url="/images/pipeline/oidc/role-permissions-create-inline-policy.png"
-alt="Add role permissions with Create inline policy" caption="Add role permissions with Create inline policy" max-width="50%"
-%}

 {:start="5"}
 1. Copy the ARN string for the role.
   This step completes the setup for Codefresh as an OIDC provider for Amazon Web Services.